Saviour

 Here is the letter of reference in support of Saviour from the Alberta Playwright’s Network.

-In 1919, Canadian-born silent screen star, pioneer filmmaker and early wilderness advocate Nell Shipman starred in Canada’s most commercially successful silent film, Back to God’s Country, which was shot in Northern Alberta.
-A century later, that region looks vastly different due to massive oil sands development.
+In 1919, Nell Shipman starred in Canada’s most commercially successful silent film, Back to God’s Country.
+This picture was shot in Northern Alberta – close to where the massive oil sands development is today.

 Whatever Floats Your Boat